NASCAR Racing (video game): Gameplay & Development

 The game lets the player race with up to 38 other cars (32 on shorter tracks like Bristol and Martinsville) and it also includes multiplayer via direct links (one computer connected to another via a LAN) and also through an online system owned by Papyrus called Hawaii.

 The CD-ROM version of the game supports a SVGA graphics accessible through the command prompt (by entering "nascar -h"), but it was too demanding for many of the computers of its age.
 Hardware accelerated versions were later created and bundled with the Matrox Millennium and Diamond Edge 3D.

 Papyrus produced a Daytona track only for use exclusively at a fan simulation game at the Daytona USA museum.
 In the PlayStation edition of the game, the player races as a rookie in the number 96 Papyrus car.

+In an interview Papyrus staff remarked that they felt the "Mac was a pretty good platform for games in general", praising the hardware for being "integrated right out of the box" and not having to "worry about sound cards, video cards, compatibility problems".
+Classic Mac OS was described as a "limiting factor" in the development of the game due to the operating system being "pervasive" compared to MS-DOS.

 Reception

 MS-DOS and Macintosh versions

 NASCAR Racing was a major commercial success.
 Its sales reached 350,000 units by December 1995, following its November 1994 release, and rose to 400,000 copies by February 1996.
 In the United States, NASCAR Racing (bundled with its Track Pack add-on) was the 24th best-selling computer game of 1998, with another 225,737 units sold.
 Its revenue for that year was estimated at $2.28 million.
 NASCAR Racing and its sequel shipped above 2 million copies globally by March 1998, and shipments of the first game alone surpassed 1 million units by 2004.

 Next Generation reviewed the PC version of the game, and stated that "it's the game's astounding ability to create a realistic feeling of speed that makes it an incredible hit.
 Flying around the tracks at 170 mph and up will make you respect those drivers who do this for a living.
 Definitely a winner."

 Declaring it "the best racing game ever created", the editors of PC Gamer US presented NASCAR Racing with their 1994 "Best Sports Game" award, and nominated it in their "Best Simulation" category.
 NASCAR also won Computer Gaming Worlds 1994 "Simulation Game of the Year" award, tying with Aces of the Deep, and was a nominee for the magazine's overall "Game of the Year" prize.
 The editors opined that its "incredible graphics, sound and overall experience appeal to simulation enthusiasts and casual sports fans alike".

 AllGame editor Lisa Karen Savignano gave the Classic Mac OS port a positive review, noting "though complicated to learn, (the) game brings lots of enjoyment to racing fans".

 In 1996, Computer Gaming World declared NASCAR Racing the 31st-best computer game ever released.